Artists Bluff Trail in Franconia Notch State Park NH is a popular hike and one of the most photogenic stops on a New England road trip in fall.

 - Pack a small bottle of wine to enjoy at the top!

-Plan your New England Fall Foliage Road Trip with our 5 days, 7 days and 10 days itineraries and guide to the best places to visit in Autumn.
+Plan your New England Fall Foliage Road Trip with our 5 days, 7 days and 10 days itineraries, plus full guide on the best places to visit in fall.

 More From New England